reactjs/react.dev/src/content/learn/reusing-logic-with-custom-hooks.md

 Try turning your network on and off, and notice how this `StatusBar` updates in response to your actions.

-Now imagine you *also* want to use the same logic in a different component.
+Now imagine you *also* want to use the same logic in a different Component.
 You want to implement a Save button that will become disabled and show "Reconnecting..." instead of "Save" while the network is off.

 To start, you can copy and paste the `isOnline` state and the Effect into `SaveButton`: